 How to Use Custom Fields in WordPress Guest Posts

 We’re going to edit important WordPress files later on in the tutorial.
-Before you start, take a backup of your WordPress site so you can easily roll back the changes if you need to.
+Before you start, I recommend that you use a backup plugin to back up your WordPress site.

 When the plugin’s installed, don’t forget to click Activate.